Bhumibol Adulyadej: Music

 Bhumibol initially received general music training privately while he was studying in Switzerland, but his older brother, then King Ananda Mahidol, who had bought a saxophone, sent Bhumibol in his place.
 King Ananda would later join him on the clarinet.
 On his permanent return to Thailand in 1950, Bhumibol started a jazz band, Lay Kram, whom he performed with on a radio station he started at his palace.
 The band grew, being renamed the Au Sau Wan Suk Band and he would perform with them live on Friday evenings, occasionally taking telephoned requests.
 Bhumibol also performed with his band at Thai universities, composing anthems for the universities of Chulalongkorn, Thammasat, and Kasetsart.
 Bhumibol performed with Benny Goodman at the Amphorn Sathan Residential Hall, in 1956, and later played at Goodman's home in New York in 1960.
 Many bands such as Les Brown and His Band of Renown, Claude Bolling Big Band, and Preservation Hall Jazz Band recorded some of Bhumibol's compositions and can still be heard in Thailand.
 A 1996 documentary, Gitarajan, was made about Bhumibol's music.

 Bhumibol still played music with his Au Sau Wan Suk Band in later years, but was rarely heard in public.
 In 1964, Bhumibol became the 23rd person to receive the Certificate of Bestowal of Honorary Membership on behalf of Vienna's University of Music and Performing Arts.
-In 2000, he was awarded the Sanford Medal for his contribution in music from Yale School of Music.
-He was the first Asian in both cases to be honored as such.
-In 2003, the University of North Texas College of Music awarded him an honorary doctorate in music.
-Bhumibol's influence is widely regarded as one reason why Thailand, and Bangkok in particular, has for decades had a strong jazz and improvised music "scene" relative to other Asian nations.